ncatlab/nlab-content/pages/2/7/1/5/25172/content.md

 As a special case, every semisimple [[commutative ring]] is a finite product of [[fields]].
 In particular, every semisimple [[integral domain]] is a [[field]].
 Similarly, every semisimple [[local ring]] is a [[field]].

 Beware: not every [[simple ring]] is a semisimple ring.
 A simple ring is semisimple if and only if it is Artinian.
 For example the [[Weyl algebra]] over any field is a simple ring that is not Artinian and not semisimple: intuitively speaking, it is "too infinite" to be Artinian, which is a kind of finiteness condition.
-The ring of linear transformations of an infinite-dimensional vector space over field is also simple but not Artinian and thus not semisimple.

 ## See also